DarlingtonProgramming/DarBots-Shared-Doc/README.md

 Darbots aims to build safer and more efficient robots by using software fallback mechanisms and hardware advancements.
 This is the shared documents for Darbots / Darbots-Lib programmers.
+Our Darbots-Lib and our team code are open-sourced via [Github](https://github.com/DarlingtonProgramming/FTC-Darbots-SkyStone)

 ## Useful Links (2019)